dotnet/designs/accepted/2020/linking-libraries.md

 a pattern which it can't recognize or handle for other reasons it generates a trim analysis warning.

-Such warning tells the user that there's code in the application which may require additional dependency which the tool could not figure out and thus it's possible the app will not work correctly after trimming.
+Such warnings tell the user that there's code in the application which may require additional dependencies which the tool could not figure out.
+Thus, it's possible the app will not work correctly after trimming.

 See the [Linker Reflection Flow Design](https://github.com/mono/linker/blob/master/docs/design/reflection-flow.md)